 The takeaway

 The "best" speedometer app depends on your context.
 For a quick check, the browser is unbeatable.
 For daily driving, a native app with trip recording earns its keep.
 For motorsport, sailing, or aviation, get the specialized tool.
-In every case, the speed reading itself is the same number from the same chip — what you are paying for (or not) is the interface and the extras around it.
+In every case, the price alone does not determine speed accuracy.
+You are mainly paying for the interface, recording tools, visualizations, and other extras around the live reading.

 To try the no-install option right now, open the browser speedometer on your phone.
-To compare how iOS does this natively, see our 4 ways to see speed on iOS guide.
+To compare how iOS does this natively, see our free ways to see speed on iOS guide.